-Katya Elise Henry Stuns In A Number of Bathing Suits From Her New Collection
+Katya Elise Henry Stuns In A Number Of Bathing Suits From Her New Collection

 American model Katya Elise Henry sent her fans into a frenzy after she shared a sizzling new video of herself on social media on Thursday, August 27.
-She posted the content — which displayed her in bathing suits from her swimwear collection — for her 7.6 million Instagram followers, and it quickly caught the attention of thousands just minutes after going live.
+The content featured her in bathing suits from her swimwear collection, and it quickly caught the attention of her 7.6 million Instagram followers just minutes after going live.

-The 25-year-old fitness trainer glowed as she was recorded while at the beach.
-Katya stole the show as she positioned herself directly in front of the camera.
-She switched between a number of sexy poses that ranged from laying out on the sand, to standing from her front and pulling down her bottoms.
+The 25-year-old fitness trainer glowed as she was recorded at the beach.
+Katya positioned herself directly in front of the camera.
+She switched between a number of sexy poses that ranged from lying on the sand, to standing and pulling down her bottoms.
 She also propped her hips out, played with her hair, and danced around, emitting a playful energy.

 The model sported her long raven locks in slight, natural-looking waves as they cascaded down her back and over her shoulders.
-Still, her killer curves easily captivated users most in the footage, as she flaunted them with three revealing bikinis.
+Her killer curves easily captivated users in the footage, as she flaunted them with three revealing bikinis.

-The model’s first swimsuit comprised a light yellow bikini top that featured two thin straps that went over her shoulders and criss-crossed down her back.
-The garment did not conceal much as its triangular cups revealed a large amount of cleavage.
+The model’s first swimsuit was comprised of a light yellow bikini top that featured two thin straps that went over her shoulders and criss-crossed down her back.
+The garment’s triangular cups revealed a large amount of cleavage.

 She paired the number with matching bikini bottoms that were designed with a Brazilian-style thong cut.
-The briefs especially showed off her bodacious derriere and hips.
+The briefs showed off her bodacious derriere and hips.

 The second swimsuit was identical to the first but was light-pink.